KDE/kdoctools/README.md

-# README for KDE's Doxygen tools
+# KDE's Doxygen tools

 Writing dox is beyond the scope of this README -- see the notes at
 <http://techbase.kde.org/Policies/Library_Documentation_Policy>.
 You can generate dox by hand -- without even having a configured build directory -- as explained below.
-There is also documentation for the special tags you can enter in Makefile.am anywhere in a module to modify dox generation.
+There is also documentation for the special tags you can enter in Mainpage.dox anywhere in a module to modify dox generation.

 ## Generating the documentation